-Travelling with Minors via South Africa (including transits) 2 Regulations affecting all children aged under 18 years that are travelling to, from or via South Africa are in place.
+Regulations affecting all children aged under 18 years that are travelling to, from or via South Africa are in place.
 The law states that parents and/or guardians are requested by the airline and/or South Africa immigration officers to provide additional documentation for each child they are travelling with.
-Please refer to the South African House website and your airline for full requirements: http://outhafricahouseuk.com/visas/vis_forcit.html Namibia: Visas are not required by UK, Australian, New Zealand, US and Canadian citizens.
+Please refer to the South African House website and your airline for full requirements.

+Please refer to the FCO website for information on travelling with minors to Namibia:

+Namibia: Visas are not required by UK, Australian, New Zealand, US and Canadian citizens.
 Other nationalities should consult their local embassy or consular office.

-South Africa: Visas are not required by UK, Australian, New Zealand, US and Canadian citizens.
+South Africa: Visas are not required by UK, Australian, US and Canadian citizens.
+New Zealand passport holders do require a visa, please consult your local consulate for full information.
 Other nationalities should consult their local embassy or consular office.
 All visitors should ensure their passport is machine readable and has two blank pages when entering and leaving South Africa.
 The South African Immigration officials will not allow child/infant pages to be used for this purpose and visitors without the stipulated blank pages will be denied entry.

-You should confirm all visa related questions with the relevant Embassy prior to departure. \$20
+All visa information is subject to change.
+You should confirm all visa related questions with the relevant Embassy prior to departure. s20